metagentools/MetaCoAG/README.md

 MetaCoAG is a NGS data-based metagenomic contig binning tool that makes use of theconnectivity information found in assembly graphs, apart from the composition and coverage information.
 MetaCoAG makes use of single-copy marker genes along with a graph matching technique and a label propagation technique to bin contigs.

 ## Dependencies
-MetaCoAG installation requires python 3.6 or above.
+MetaCoAG installation requires Python 3 (tested on Python 3.7.4).
 You will need the following python dependencies to run MetaCoAG and related support scripts.
 The tested versions of the dependencies are listed as well.
 * [python-igraph](https://igraph.org/python/) - version 0.7.1
 * [biopython](https://biopython.org/) - version 1.74
 * [networkx](https://networkx.github.io/) - version 2.4